-Distributions by an insurance company relating to a life insurance policy held by a deceased are subject to inheritance tax if the deceased is still a Belgian resident at the time of death and the benefit is paid to the beneficiary at the time of death.
-The benefit after death or within the three-year period prior to death.
+Distributions by an insurance company in execution of a life insurance policy held by the deceased are subject to inheritance tax if the deceased was a Belgian resident and if the payment is made to the beneficiary upon death, after the death or within the three-year period (in the Flemish and Brussels capital regions or five-year in the Walloon region) prior to the death.
+Each region has its own rules.
+Sometimes the tax is due even when no payment is made.

-Note, however, that some exemptions or reductions can apply among others for group insurance entered into by the deceased's employer if some specific conditions are met.
+Note, however, that some exemptions or reductions can apply among others for group insurance entered into by the deceased's employer if specific conditions are met.